meghnabajoria/Financial-Analyst/README.md

 # About
 This Flask-based chatbot integrates the GPT (Generative Pre-trained Transformer) API to answer finance-related questions.
 Additionally, it incorporates web scraping from the Kiplinger website to enhance the accuracy of responses.
+Kiplinger is a renowned financial media company providing expert advice and insights on personal finance, investing, and business.

 # Installation
 1. clone the application.